 So like I'm saying, H8RZ is garbage.
 Shocking garbage.
 God knows the fact that it was made very cheaply is forgivable; that it was made as stupidly as it was is not.
 A group of five mismatched teens (including two troublemakers, the class president and his girlfriend, and a misfit outcast) conspire to cheat on a big test and are caught.
-They're given a zero on said test, which will fuck up all their averages, and college prospects, but good, so they conspire to goofily heist their way into the school computers and change their test grades to As.
-That no teacher or principal or anyone else might notice that their punishment for this huge five-person cheating scandal is somehow not be reflected in their final grades seems not to have occurred to them, or to director/co-writer Derrick Borte.
+They're given a zero on said test, which will fuck up all their averages, and college prospects, so they conspire to goofily heist their way into the school computers and change their test grades to As.
+That no teacher or principal or anyone else might notice that their punishment for this huge five-person cheating scandal is somehow not to be reflected in their final grades seems not to have occurred to them, or to director/co-writer Derrick Borte.
 Anyway, it all goes tits up and via technology a supposedly dead student begins harassing and blackmailing them.
 Also, the audience already knows most of them are dead, save the misfit, because this is told through flashback.
 The misfit is telling their story to an investigator.
 And who is the tough-talking investigator trying to get to the bottom of this terrible mystery following an explosion in the school that killed four students and a teacher?
 Not a cop, no -- the cops have decided the only witness is free to go since the kid's in foster care or something like that.
 No, the tough-talking investigator is a member of the school board.

 So it's all nonsense, and it rips off The Usual Suspect so recklessly that I think a layer of The Usual Suspect's skin came off.
 The idea being, I suspect, that the target audience of H8RZ (not me, clearly) will not have seen or even heard of the famous 1995 thriller, and through ignorance will not care.
 And now here I am, demanding that a Bryan Singer film not be sullied in this way.
 What have I -- what have we? -- become?